Skip to main content

 • Why: Catch problems before heavy use begins

-• Typical wait time: 1-2 weeks, increasing to 3-4 by late October
+• Typical wait time: 1-2 weeks, climbing to 3-4 by late October

 Winter (November-March)